Concrete Manholes Construction andInnovation

-Concrete drainage systems manufacturers continue to innovate as the industry strives for improved pipeline and manhole construction quality and performance, delivering reduced waste, lower costs, faster build times and minimised environmental impacts.
+Concrete drainage systems manufacturers continue to innovate as the industry strives for improved pipeline and manhole construction quality and performance.
+Delivering reduced waste, lower costs, faster build times and minimise environmental impacts.

 Production techniques continue to advance and the use of modern logistics systems ensure excellent product quality and reliable service.

 Responsible sourcing of raw materials from local suppliers ensures that cradle to site “pipe miles” is low and high use of recycled materials keeps embodied impacts to a minimum.
 The use of modern, integrally-cast high performance seals helps maintain water tightness and integrity of joints.

 The use of modern, integrally-cast high performance seals helps maintain water tightness and integrity of joints.